 Muster Day traces it’s roots back to when Texas was still a republic.
 In the early days, on an annual basis, the troops were ‘mustered’ or called to report.
 Over the years, the mustering of the troops became obsolete.
 However, the Texas Military Forces Museum as part of the Texas Military Forces yearly Open House at Camp Mabry, holds a Muster Day where reenactors of all periods from the Texas Revolution through current times can display their historical uniforms, weapons and equipment and show them to the general public.
 There is a large WWII battle reenactment each day.
 These battles feature 200 Allied and German soldiers recreating a WWII battle using original equipment, tanks, and weapons from the time period.
-This includes a fly over by AT-6 Texans as part of the battle.
 The museum will be open Saturday from 8 am to 5 pm and Sunday from 8 am to 5 pm.

 Gates open at 8 am each day.
 As well as the museum events, there will be displays by the Texas Military Forces, helicopter demos, First Responders, children’s activities, Vietnam Wall Memorial, and much, much more.

-The Texas Military Forces Museum will commemorate the Anniversary of the end of the Civil War with a special program -The Guns of 1863- at Camp Mabry on March 10-11.
+The Texas Military Forces Museum will explore the weapons and tactics of the American Civil War with a special program -Battleground 1863- at Camp Mabry on March 2-3.
 Visitors will get a chance to get an up close and personal look at how soldiers on both sides lived during the war, as well as see firing demonstrations of some of the Civil War’s most famous weapons.
 In addition the museum’s living history volunteers will explain the uniforms and equipment used by the troops, why they carried flags into battle and the role of drums and bugles in the war.
 The intricate maneuvers of infantry formations on the battlefield will also be demonstrated.

 The event will take place rain or shine and bleachers will be available for seating.
-Souvenirs and concessions will be available.
 Show times are at 11:00 a.m. and 2:00 p.m. both days.
 The 45,000 square-foot Texas Military Forces Museum will be open from 10 a.m. to 4 p.m. during the weekend.
 Both the program and admission to the museum are free.